-The International Baccalaureate (IB) created the Diploma Programme (IBDP) in 1968.
-It is one of two IB programmes taught at AIS, the other is the Primary Years Programme (PYP) taught in Elementary School.
-The language and philosophy of the Learner Profile underpins all of the IB curricula.

-Designed as an accessible and holistic pre-tertiary experience, the IBDP is internationally recognised by leading universities.
-Students choosing the IBDP are challenged to maintain the study of a broad range of subjects from six curriculum groupings helping to keep tertiary options open - at least three of these subjects are chosen for higher level study.
+The International Baccalaureate (IB) created the Diploma Programme (DP) in 1968.
+It is one of two IB programmes taught at AIS; the other is the Primary Years Programme (PYP) taught in Elementary School.
+The language and philosophy of the Learner Profile underpins all of the IB curriculum, and international-mindedness is explored through all parts of the Diploma.
+Designed as an accessible and holistic pre-tertiary experience, the IBDP is recognised internationally by leading universities.
+Students choosing the IBDP are required to study a broad range of subjects from six curriculum groupings: Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and The Arts (optional).
+At least three subjects will be studied at Higher Level (HL) and the remaining will be studied at Standard Level (SL).
+Students are advised to check the prerequisites required by universities they are considering attending prior to making their choices.

+All IBDP students are required to successfully complete the core components of the Diploma - CAS, TOK, and EE.

-The central core of the IBDP is Creativity, Activity, Service (CAS), Theory of Knowledge (TOK) and the Extended Essay (EE).
-All three components are highly valued by tertiary institutions and employers alike.
+All three components are highly valued by tertiary institutions and employers alike, and both TOK and the EE contribute to the final Diploma score.

-CAS encourages students to remain physically active, to pursue a creative interest and to engage in service learning within the School and beyond.
-CAS helps to teach students the importance of balance in their lives and provides students with an avenue to reflect on other ways of learning.
+CAS encourages students to remain physically active, to pursue a creative interest, and to engage in service learning within the School and beyond.
+CAS helps to teach students the importance of balance in their lives and provides them with an avenue to reflect on other ways of learning.

 TOK is an interdisciplinary critical thinking subject which encourages inquiry and intellectual curiosity within and between all Diploma subjects.

-The EE is a tertiary level research paper of approximately 4000 words.
+The EE is an independent research paper of approximately 4000 words.
 Students are encouraged to use the EE as a tool to deepen their inquiry into a topic of special interest and work with a supervisor to help develop their line of investigation.
 Students can complete the EE in any one of their Diploma subjects.